lud/gem/README.md

       else if you use a custom dispatcher.

-When using `Gem.Adapter.EventDispatcher.Registry` as a dispatcher, you have to start a standard `Registry` with the given name.
-You can also use an existing registry as the following specs are equivalent.
-Note that duplicate keys must be used.
+When using `Gem.Adapter.EventDispatcher.Registry` as a dispatcher, you will have to start the adapter process with the given name.
+You can also use an existing `Registry` as the following specs are equivalent:

 ```elixir
 {Gem.Adapter.EventDispatcher.Registry, MyApp.Gem.Dispatcher}